 Turning to primary producing countries with access to trade, terms of trade fluctuations can be expected to be a major source of instability, especially affecting the commercially advantaged clans relative to those who are less advantaged.
-There is ample evidence that terms of trade fluctuations have very much affected growth in Sub-Saharan

-Africa and it would not require a lot of additional research to show that, within particular countries, the more diverse the society, the more likely that terms of trade fluctuations will lead to fluctuations in development, including growth, poverty and income distribution outcomes.
-There is evidence that exposure to terms of trade volatility is 50% higher in Sub-Saharan Africa than in other developing countries, after controlling for differences in incomes per capita.
-Food insecurity, also unequally affecting different clans, can similarly enhance economic volatility.
+There is ample evidence that terms of trade fluctuations have very much affected growth in Sub-Saharan Africa and it would not require a lot of additional research to show that, within particular countries, the more diverse the society, the more likely that terms of trade fluctuations will lead to fluctuations in development, including growth, poverty and income distribution outcomes since they are bound to affect different groups differentially.
+Exposure to terms of trade volatility indeed is 50% higher in Sub-Saharan Africa than in other developing countries, after controlling for differences in incomes per capita.
+Food insecurity, also unequally affecting different clans and currently on the rise, can similarly enhance economic volatility and needs to be analyzed.